 And I don’t mean what Christians sometimes refer to as a “wilderness experience,” as in symbolism for a hard time.
 But actual wilderness!

 There’s an obscure passage in an obscure book of the Old Testament, Hosea 2:14-15…

 “Therefore, I (God) am going to persuade her (Israel), lead her to the wilderness, and speak tenderly to her.
 There I will…make the Valley of Achor (which means “trouble”) into a gateway of hope…” (Holman version)

 Why would God intentionally lead His people to the wilderness?

-My friends at Solid Rock Christian Ministry (SROM) shared on this theme in their most recent email newsletter.
+My friends at Solid Rock Outdoor Ministries (SROM) shared on this theme in their most recent email newsletter.
 They gave me permission to quote some of it here:

 “There’s a strong sense of abandonment in the generations we serve through SROM, and a deep need for acceptance and role models.

 “That’s why we continue to be a firm advocate for intentional face-to-face time spent in authentic community.
 We consistently see this restorative community formed through the time spent and challenges faced on a wilderness course.

 “This is why we believe wilderness is so essential to every human being…

 “Wilderness is a place of wonder.
 A place that’s still wild and challenges our more modern way of life.
 It’s a place where we see the Majesty of God in all of its created glory!…